 Upon successful completion of the program, a graduate will:

-Provide fundamental culinary preparation and presentation for a variety of food service environments using a range of classical and contemporary techniques.
+Provide advanced culinary planning, preparation and presentation for a variety of food service environments using a range of classical and contemporary techniques.

-Apply basic food and bake science to food preparation to create a desired end product.
+Apply basic and advanced food and bake science to food preparation to create a desired end product.

-Ensure the safe operation of the kitchen and all aspects of food preparation to promote healthy work spaces and the responsible, efficient use of resources.
+Ensure the safe operation of the kitchen and all aspects of food preparation to promote healthy work spaces, responsible kitchen management and efficient use of resources.

-Apply fundamental business principles and recognized industry costing and control practices to food service operations to promote a fiscally responsible operation.
+Apply business principles and recognized industry costing and control practices to food service operations to manage and promote a fiscally responsible operation.

 Perform effectively as a member of a food and beverage preparation and service team and contribute to the success of a food-service operation by applying self-management and interpersonal skills.

 Develop strategies for continuous personal and professional learning to ensure currency with and responsiveness to emerging culinary techniques, regulations, and practices in the food service industry.